Scenarios#

 • compare a policy scenario against the baseline;

-• reset scenarios to flows or coefficients before changing structural settings.
+• reset scenarios to flows or coefficients before changing structural settings or before applying manual matrix updates.

 Important